Trailer Aerodynamics and Fuel Efficiency

 How much does aerodynamics affect MPG?

-Aerodynamics can have a substantial impact on a semi truck’s miles per gallon (MPG).
+Aerodynamics can substantially impact a semi truck’s miles per gallon (MPG).
 By reducing drag, aerodynamic trailers can improve a truck’s MPG by several points.
 The exact improvement depends on factors like the truck’s design, speed, and the aerodynamic devices used.

 Does trailer height affect MPG?

 Yes, trailer height can affect MPG.
 Taller trailers present a larger surface area to the wind, increasing drag and potentially reducing fuel efficiency.
-However, the overall impact of trailer height on MPG also depends on other factors like trailer design and the presence of aerodynamic aids.
+However, the overall impact of trailer height on MPG also depends on factors like trailer design and aerodynamic aids.
+Matching the height of the tractor to the trailer maximizes fuel efficiency.

-For more insights and information on trailer aerodynamics, fuel efficiency, and the latest in trailer technology, visit Hale Trailer.
-For the latest and greatest aerodynamic trailers for your shipping needs, explore our inventory online or come see our fleet in person at one of our locations.
+Visit Hale Trailer for more insights and information on trailer aerodynamics, fuel efficiency, and the latest in trailer technology.
+For the latest and greatest aerodynamic trailers for your shipping needs, explore our inventory online or see our fleet in person at one of our locations.

 All the information on this website – https://www.haletrailer.com – is published in good faith and for general information purposes only.
 Hale Trailer Brake and Wheel does not make any warranties about the completeness, reliability and accuracy of this information.
 Any action you take upon the information you find on this website, is strictly at your own risk.
 Hale Trailer Brake and Wheel will not be liable for any losses and/or damages in connection with the use of our website.